The Maya Jaguar Center for Education and Development

 How you can help

 Fund a full or partial scholarship

-Volunteer as a computer or science teacher or instruct in organic gardening
+Volunteer as a computer or science teacher, or an instructor for our expanding organic gardening program

-Provide a dictionary or a book for a student
+Provide a dictionary, a book, or a computer tablet for a student

 To make a donation in support of our sustainable education program, click here.